hanckmann/matrixdriver/README.md

 The MatrixDriver class can be used to communicate with the LED matrix.

+Make sure you have installed the dependencies:

+    pip install -r requirements.txt

 ### Frame representation

 This driver uses a frame representation per color channel (red, green, blue).